joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Certificate/README.md

 ### Random custom web proxies

 If you're using a proxy which isn't IIS or Azure's Web Apps Application Request Routing you will need to configure your proxy to forward the certificate it received in an HTTP header.
-The certificate must be base64 encoded.
-Then in your application startup method, `Configure(IApplicationBuilder app)`, add the following line before the call to `app.UseAuthentication();`
+In your application startup method, `Configure(IApplicationBuilder app)`, add the following line before the call to `app.UseAuthentication();`

 ```c#